-Bro, just Bic It.
-It seems simple enough just to grab a razor and get to work, but there is certainly some prep work that goes into the shaved and bald head look.
+Bro, just Bic it.
+It seems simple enough just to grab your best razor and get to work, but there is certainly some prep work that goes into the shaved and bald head look.
 And on top of the prep to get that shiny dome, there is definitely a confidence level necessary to pull it off.
 You don’t just “live a quarter mile at a time” like one of the most iconic Bic-ers, Vin Diesel.
 It also takes commitment because you just can’t shave it Monday and expect your head to be smooth and glistening a week later.
 You need to factor a shave into your routine, every other day or so, and you should probably expect a few nicks and cuts along the way — at least until you’ve mastered the craft.

 With the buzz cut, prepare to be the puppy dog of society with all your lady friends running up to you wanting to run their hands all over your head.
 The buzz cut is all around a great and functional look.
-It cuts down on shower and prep time, requires absolutely no maintenance beyond a shampoo every now and again, and as mentioned, it just feels good.
-The buzz varies in length from 1 – 6 and though clippers do come in a number 7 and 8, that is really pushing the boundaries of a true buzz cut.
-Each number differs by a ⅛ of an inch and the length is consistent around your entire cranium.
+It cuts down on shower and prep time, requires absolutely no maintenance beyond a good shampoo every now and again, and as mentioned, it just feels good.
+The buzz varies in length from 1 to 6 and though clippers do come in a number 7 and 8, that is really pushing the boundaries of a true buzz cut.
+Each number differs by an eighth of an inch and the length is consistent around your entire cranium.
 Certainly can’t guarantee you’re going to look as badass as Mr. Buzz Cut Jason Statham, but it’s a look everyone should try at some point — even just for the feeling of rubbing your head till it grows back out.

 There is no way you escaped an elementary school yearbook photo without a side part haircut and that by no means is meant to deter your reinvention of the cut.
 Your grandpa surely rocked it and the side part was likely around for generations before him.
 It’s clean and classic and rises the perceived level of education and sophistication.
 Being parted to the left or right is predetermined and don’t try to go against nature’s intent, because it won’t work.
 The side part is all about defining the great divide of direction to which your hair falls.
 Celebrities and college professors alike have sported the side part and whether you need a little product or natural grease to keep it in place, the side part is a convenient upscaled classic.

 Anything French comes with a bit of a stigma and the French crop is no exception.
 The cut is a low-maintenance look for those who still want the dapper appeal of the Peaky Blinders.
 The French crop does not have one distinct look, allowing those sporting the hairstyle to define their own crop.
 It can be paired with an undercut or fade, and usually an inch or two left on top is necessary to dial in the look.
 And what makes this stylish understated cut even better is that, as it grows out, it holds its first-day appearance.
 It’s a great cut to have when life’s adventures are sporadic and you find yourself on the pickleball court in the morning and quickly running off to a blind date in the afternoon.
-It looks great all-natural and even better with a little pomade for texture.
+It looks great all-natural and even better with a little hair-styling product for texture.
 It may be French, but its simplicity is for just about everyone.

 High and Tight

 One could call it short and sweet, but the high and tight hairstyle is a dapper look for those who want all the style with little effort.
 The high and tight is as the name implies, high and close to the skin along the sides and back of the head with a small and tight tussle of hair left on top.
 The look can be fashioned with variations of a fade, bare skin, or with a buzz.
-It’s a roll-out of bed, brush the teeth, button the shirt, and head to the office type of cut.
-Certainly the length left on top is up to you, but the tighter you keep it, the less maintenance is required.
+It’s a roll out of bed, brush the teeth, button the shirt, and head to the office type of cut.
+Certainly, the length left on top is up to you, but the tighter you keep it, the less maintenance is required.